department-of-veterans-affairs/vets-website/_vre/family-members.md

 <div markdown="1">
 As a family member of a Veteran with a service-connected disability, you may have had to put your career and personal goals on hold because of the important support role you play.
 If the Veteran in your family qualifies for Vocational Rehabilitation and Employment (VR&amp;E) benefits, you may be able to receive vocational and educational counseling and assistance, so you can return to work or school and still provide the care that’s needed.

-### Are you eligible for VR&amp;E counseling?

 </div>

 <div class="call-out" markdown="1">
+### Are you eligible for VR&amp;E counseling?

 Yes, if:

 - You are the dependent of a Veteran and you are eligible for a VA education benefit.
-- You are the spouse or child of a Servicemember or Veteran who died from a service-connected disability.
-- You are the spouse or child of a Servicemember or Veteran with a permanent and total service-connected disablity.
-- You are the spouse or child of a Servicemember or Veteran who died with a permanent and total service-connected disability.
 - Your spouse or parent has been listed as Missing in Action for more than 90 days, captured in the line of duty by a hostile force, or detained or interred by a foreign government or power.
-- You are the spouse or child of a Servicemember who is referring care for a service-connected disablility that is considered totally and permanently disabling, and which will likely cause the Servicemember to be discharged from the military.
 - You are the child of a Vietnam War Veteran, and you have been diagnosed with spina bifida and other specified birth defects.
+**Or, if you are the spouse or child of a:**<br>
+- Servicemember or Veteran who died from a service-connected disability;
+- Servicemember or Veteran with a permanent and total service-connected disability;
+- Servicemember or Veteran who died with a permanent and total service-connected disability;
+- Servicemember who is referring care for a service-connected disablility that is considered totally and permanently disabling, and which will likely cause the Servicemember to be discharged from the military.

 </div>